boan-anbo/paper-timer-public/index.md

 Paper timer makes your reading and writing more efficient and stress-free.

-It's more than a timer to track time; it's a simple but powerful tool to help you form good reading and writing habits by letting you experiment or reinforcement methods of reading and writing of your own.
+It's more than a timer to track time; it's a simple and yet powerful tool to let you experiment with methods of reading and writing that suit you and turn them into habits.

 Read about the [design philosophy](#key-ideas) to learn more about why Paper Timer is different.

-See [use cases](#typical-usages) for examples of using Paper Timer for different scenarios.
+See [use cases](#usages) for examples of using Paper Timer for different scenarios.

 ![Timer view](\assets/timer-interface-transparent.png)